PseudoDevs/IamGhost/FATAL16.md

-Last updated: 2024-04-02 18:16:28
+Last updated: 2024-04-02 18:17:02
-Random Quote: Don't watch the clock; do what it does.
-Keep going. - Sam Levenson
+Random Quote: I'd rather attempt to do something great and fail than to attempt to do nothing and succeed. - Robert Schuller